FredrikMWold/npm-search/README.md

 - ⌨️ One-key install (i), dev install (I), and update (u) when installed
 - 🧠 Auto-detects npm, pnpm, yarn, and bun via lockfiles
 - 🧩 Responsive layout with a toggleable sidebar
+- 📖 In-app README viewer for packages with a GitHub repo

 ## Install